 Zig Zag Track to Mount Wellington Summit

 The Zig Zag Track is a steep, well-formed track that serves as the primary route up to the Mount Wellington summit.
-While there are many hiking trails on Mount Wellington that reach this track, the Zig Zag track is the only trail up besides taking the road.
+While there are many hiking trails on Mount Wellington that reach this track, the Zig Zag track is the only trail up beside taking the road.

 This final push offers many opportunities to stop and admire the views of Mount Wellington and Hobart.
 However, keep pushing as the best views are definitely from the peak!